NBSCIA

 Descriptions of eligible and ineligible BMP elements and activities are available in the Program Guidelines document.

-Financial contributions will be provided for the following BMP elements (as recommended by a PAg. or CCA).
+Financial contributions will be provided for the following.
+Additional conditions apply.

 A. Nitrogen Management

-i) 85% of price difference between regular nitrogen fertilizer and PCUs
+• 85% of price difference between regular nitrogen fertilizer and nitrification and urease inhibitors

 B. Cover Cropping

-a) 70% up to $2,500 for professional service costs related to cover crop planning
+• 85% up to $3,000 for professional service costs related to planning and technical assessments when needed (e.g. agronomic services)

 C. Rotational Grazing

-c) 70% up to $70.00 per acre for purchasing certified or common seed of recommended legume and grass pasture mixtures from registered dealers listed by NBSCIA seeded prior to Aug 15 in a rotational pasture and cost of seeding for improved pasture composition
+• 85% of the cost for purchasing certified or common seed of recommended legume and grass pasture mixtures from registered dealers listed by NBSCIA seeded prior to Aug 15 in a rotational pasture and 85% of cost for no-till or frost seeding for improved pasture composition (increased alfalfa content, high quality forage and species containing tannin, such as sainfoin); and other activities related to the adoption of short duration grazing supported by a pasture management plan

 OFCAF Registration